axelonet/RedditBot/README.md

 ## Python Bot
 The script.py from the above provided template has been changed to reply to particular phrase on the r/pewdiepiesubmissions sub-reddit.

-The passwords and App-credientials are present in praw.py which is skipped from upload because of security issues.
+The passwords and App-credientials are present in praw.ini which is skipped from upload because of security issues.